-Extradition shall be granted, under the conditions laid down in this Agreement, in matters relating to taxes, duties, customs and foreign exchange, when so decided by a simple exchange of letters for each specially designated offence or category of offences.
+Article 46.
+Extradition shall be granted, under the conditions laid down in this Agreement in matters relating to taxes, duties, customs and foreign exchange, when so decided by a simple exchange of letters for each specially designated offence or category of offences.

+Article 47.
 Extradition shall be refused:

-- (a) If the offences in respect of which it is requested have been committed in the requested State; - (b) If a final judgement on the offences has been rendered in the requested State; - (c) If the act or the sentence falls under the statute of limitation in accordance with the legislation of the requesting State or of the requested State at the time of the latter's receipt of the request. - (d) If the offences have been committed outside the territory of the requesting State by a person who is not a national of that State and the legislation of the requested country does not authorize proceedings in connexion with such offences when they are committed outside its territory by an alien;

-(e) If an amnesty has been declared in the requesting State or in the requested State.
+- (a) If the offences in respect of which it is requested have been committed in the requested State; - (b) If final judgement on the offences has been rendered in the requested State; - (c) If the act or the sentence falls under the statute of limitations in accordance with the legislation of the requesting State or of the requested State at the time of the latter's receipt of the request. - (d) If the offences have been committed outside the territory of the requesting State by a person who is not a national of that State and the legislation of the requested country does not authorize proceedings in connexion with such offences when they are committed outside its territory by an alien; - (e) If an amnesty has been declared in the requesting State or if an amnesty has been declared in the requested State, provided, in the latter case, that the offence is one for which proceedings may be instituted in that State when it has been committed outside the territory of that State by an alien of that State.